MrStahlfelge/gdx-gamesvcs/README.md

         gsClient.resumeSession();
     }

-In the launcher class you instantiate and initialize the GameServiceClient you really want to use:
+In the launcher class you instantiate and initialize the GameServiceClient for the service you want to use:

-        YourGameserviceClient gsClient = new YourGameserviceClient();
+        DesiredGameserviceClient gsClient = new DesiredGameserviceClient();

         gsClient.initialize( game service dependant initialization parameters );

         myGdxGame.gsClient = gsClient;

+Initialization depends on the game service; see the [wiki pages](https://github.com/MrStahlfelge/gdx-gamesvcs/wiki) on how to instantiate the included Game Service clients.

+As you see, you assign the game service client dynamically here - so it is no problem to support different game services with only a single build of your game.

 If you want to know if you established a connection to a user session, you can use `gsClient.isSessionActive()`, or set a listener and wait for the call to